Omidbazangani/Omidbazangani.github.io/index.md

 Omid received a BS in Telecommunication engineering in 2012, from sadjad university of technology, and a Msc. in Embedded System security, safety and integrity in 2020, from University of [Grenoble-INP](https://esisar.grenoble-inp.fr/).

-He is a PhD candidate in [SESCA Lab](https://cescalab.cs.ru.nl/members/) of Radboud university from 2020 and he's main focuse is on Side-channel simulators for ARM Cortex-M microcontrollers.
+He is a PhD candidate in [CESCA Lab](https://cescalab.cs.ru.nl/members/) of Radboud university from 2020 and he's main focuse is on Side-channel simulators for ARM Cortex-M microcontrollers.
 His PhD advisers are [Lejla Batina](https://www.cs.ru.nl/~lejla/) and [Ileana Buhan](https://ileanabuhan.github.io/).

 Omid is an Embedded software engineer focusing on side-channel attacks and simulators mainly for ARM microcontrollers.